huynhtrankhanh/CoqCP/README.md

-:warning: **NOTE TO SELF:** formalize https://codeforces.com/problemset/problem/865/D and https://codeforces.com/problemset/problem/1974/E so I have something interesting to talk about on thesis defense day

-**STOP BEING LAZY**

 **You can't bluff a computer.**

 This is a repository of formally verified competitive programming code.
 Formal verification is very important.